 Symbol Meaning ACTL.
 Actual or nominal coordinates of the current position.
 XYZ Machine axes; the TNC displays auxiliary axes in lower-case letters.
 The sequence and quantity of displayed axes is determined by the machine tool builder.
 Refer to your machine manual for more information.
 ESM The displayed feed rate in inches corresponds to one tenth of the effective value.
 Spindle speed S, feed rate F and active M functions.
 Program run started. → Axis locked. \bigcirc Axis can be moved with the handwheel.
+Axes are moving under a basic rotation.
 Axes are moving in a tilted working plane.
-Axes are moving under a basic rotation.
-PR Number of the active datum from the preset table.
-If the datum was set manually, the TNC displays the text MAN behind the symbol.
+V The M128 function or TCPM FUNCTION is active. " → □ The Dynamic Collision Monitoring function (DCM) is active.